-Our gravity walls are a cost-effective retaining wall solution that are constructed to ensure longevity.
+Our gravity wall systems are a cost-effective retaining wall solution that are constructed to ensure longevity.

-A gravity retaining wall is one designed and constructed to rely on its own weight to stand up.
+A gravity wall system is a type of retaining wall designed and constructed to rely on its own weight to stand up.

 Another of the techniques often employed by GSS on behalf of our clients, the walls are very cost effective and most often used in areas where there are no concerns with overall ground stability.
 One of the most common types of gravity walls is the crib wall, a simple and cost-effective technique often used for highway cuttings and similar slopes.
 Crib walls are constructed from interlocking precast concrete components, filled with free draining material and earth backfill.